UKG: History

 On February 20, 2020, Ultimate Software and Kronos Incorporated announced they agreed to form a new cloud computing venture specializing in workforce management and human capital management.
 The combined company, valued at $22 billion, would be one of the largest cloud computing companies.
 Kronos CEO Aron Ain became CEO and chairman of the new company, with more than 12,000 employees and dual headquarters in Lowell, Massachusetts, and Weston, Florida.
 The merger was officially completed on April 1, 2020, and in August, the company's name was announced as Ultimate Kronos Group (UKG), which became effective on October 1.
-When discussing the name, Ain said it was chosen as a "reflection to honor our past as we also thought about what we wanted to be in the future [...]
-We didn't want to lose who we were and what we've achieved."
-Ain also said the company planned to primarily call itself UKG.

-Fortune reports that due to the impact of COVID-19, the majority of UKG's workers switched to remote work from home.
+According to Society for Human Resource Management, the new company became one of the largest HR technology vendors in the highly competitive economy section that includes ADP, Ceridian, Taleo, Successfactors, Zoho Corporation and Workday.
+In reports on the company from 2021, UKG was noted for its inclusive, diversified workforce and community-oriented work environment.

+Several executive appointments followed in 2021 and 2022.
 In May 2021, the company appointed tech industry veteran Brian Reaves as the company's Chief Belonging, Diversity, and Equity Officer.

-UKG has been noted for its inclusive, diversified workforce and community-oriented work environment.

 In December 2021, UKG launched its Close the Gap Initiative, a $3 million campaign funded by the company to address salary inequity for U.S. workers' wages, in particular for women and people of color.

-In June 2022, UKG announced the promotion of Christopher Todd from President to chief executive officer, with Aron Ain becoming Executive Chairperson effective July 1, 2022.
+In July 2022, UKG named Christopher Todd as chief executive officer succeeding Aron Ain who was named executive chairman of the board of directors.

-Mergers and acquisitions

-Following the merger of Ultimate Software and Kronos Incorporated, the Ultimate Kronos Group was established in April 2020.
-According to Society for Human Resource Management, the new company became one of the largest HR technology vendors in the highly competitive economy section that include ADP, Ceridian, Microsoft, Oracle Taleo, SAP Successfactors, and Workday.
+In July 2024, UKG replaced Christopher Todd as chief executive officer with former SAP Co-CEO, Jennifer Morgan.
+In that same month, UKG eliminated approximately 2250 positions worldwide, about 14% of their employees.
+The event was accompanied by UKG accidentally notifying impacted employees via a premature email of instructions regarding how to return their laptops.

+NWSL Challenge Cup

+In 2023, the company sponsored a $1 million prize for the NWSL Challenge Cup, an annual tournament organized by the National Women's Soccer League.